eduvpn/documentation/PHP_SAML_SP_UPGRADE.md

 # Who?

-This document is ONLY relevant if you were using the experimental "php-saml-sp" authentication module in your VPN portal.
-As this module was experimental we kept the freedom to break things if necessary :-)
+This document is ONLY relevant if you were using the experimental `SamlAuthentication` authentication module in your VPN portal.
+As this module is experimental we kept the freedom to break things if necessary without you being able to complain about that ;-) However, it is nice to "support" it at least a little bit.

 # What?

-Versions of vpn-user-portal < 2.2.0 supported only the `php-fkooman-saml-sp` library.
-From 2.2.0 there is support for both `php-fkooman-saml-sp` and `php-saml-sp`.
+Versions of vpn-user-portal < 2.2.0 supported only the `SamlAuthentication` method.
+From 2.2.0 there is support for both `SamlAuthentication` and `PhpSamlSpAuthentication`.
 The former is a "full" SAML SP application, similar to simpleSAMLphp in how it functions.
-From version 2.3.0 support for the `php-fkooman-saml-sp` is removed, and thus any user of `php-fkooman-saml-sp` MUST upgrade to `php-saml-sp`.
+From version 2.3.0 support for `SamlAuthentication` will be removed, and thus any user of this MUST upgrade to `PhpSamlSpAuthentication`.
 Luckily, this is quite easy!
+It also makes sense to upgrade in window between the 2.2.0 release and the 2.3.0 release as it gives you the option and time to switch back if necessary and complain to us.

 # How?

 Make sure your system is fully up to date by installing and applying all updates and rebooting if necessary.
+When updating to 2.2.0 everything will keep working, don't worry.

 Switch from `php-fkooman-saml-sp` to `php-saml-sp`.
-This will NOT break the SAML authentication you have currently configured:
+This will also NOT yet break the SAML authentication you have currently configured:

 On CentOS: